Nick-Vasquez-CSU/Wordle-RESTful-Service/README.md

           }

     ```
-    -Note: averageScore will be used to calculate the top 10 players
+    - Note: averageScore will be used to calculate the top 10 players

     - top10scores